ItamarRocha/ItamarRocha/README.md

 I am a Computational Science and Engineering Master's student at Harvard University.

-I like working on products, creating new things, and studying AI.
+I am a startup guy creating new things and studying AI.

 I have a degree in Computer Engineering, and I like reading.